Contact the SBDC for free access to leading market research and data on your industry.

 Chris would love to see more businesses develop and use a robust process to set prices, then develop an accountable marketing and sales strategy to drive sales.

-If you’d like to learn more about pricing, book your place in our Pricing to Make a Profit workshop or read Five pricing mistakes and how to avoid them.
+If you’d like to learn more about pricing, read Five pricing mistakes and how to avoid them or attend one of our financial management workshops.

 You can also read about how to discount without impacting your profit margin and easy tips to increase your sales that do not rely on discounting.

-For more news and updates like this delivered to your inbox, sign up for SBDC e-news.
+For more news and updates like this delivered to your inbox, sign up for our SBDC small business news.